 More importantly, most hospitals look to respected and widely recognized medical boards to inform hiring decisions and other policies.
 In fact, many only allow hospital privileges regarding cosmetic procedures to board certified plastic surgeons.
 This means that if you go to a plastic surgeon’s private clinic and something goes wrong, they can admit you to a hospital to continue treatment.

-Now for the big question.
-Do you need a cosmetic surgeon or a plastic surgeon for your procedure?
+With the difference between plastic and cosmetic surgeons outlined, it’s now time for the big question: which one do you need for your procedure?
 Clearly, you’d find it hard to go wrong with a certified plastic surgeon.
 However, there are undoubtedly some genuinely qualified and talented cosmetic surgeons around.
 How can you determine who would be the best fit for you?

 If you’re looking to have plastic surgery done, particularly reconstructive surgery, then by all means, find a plastic surgeon.
 However, if you’re looking to have a cosmetic procedure done, your options are a tad more varied.
 Focus on the procedure and not on the title of your prospective surgeon.
 Check their credentials, specifically their experience conducting this particular procedure.
 Choose someone who is skilled in exactly what you want performed.